 History lessons come with dinner at Quivey’s Grove: Dishes are named after prominent figures from Wisconsin’s past, and the menu reads like a book.

-Fountain Prairie dry-aged Highland ground beef fills the V burger at Brasserie V, a casual European-style restaurant focusing on rustic French food and Belgian beers.
+Fountain Prairie Farm dry-aged Highland ground beef fills the V burger at Brasserie V, a casual European-style restaurant focusing on rustic French food and Belgian beers.

-The Madison Children’s Museum lends itself to nonstop learning and playing; day camps and workshops are available.
+Chazen Museum of Art keeps some 20,000 pieces in its collection.
+Or if you're traveling with kids, the Madison Children’s Museum lends itself to nonstop learning and playing; day camps and workshops are available.

 The bold, seasonally inspired menu at Graze includes sustainable, fresh fish and chili-braised mussels in a wine broth.